BachoSeven/dotfiles/README.md

 - **[sxiv](https://github.com/muennich/sxiv)** image viewer
 - **zathura** pdf & djvu reader
 - **ytop** system monitoring
+- **dunst** is the notification manager
 - Last but not least, **[mimi](https://github.com/BachoSeven/mimi)** is an __improved xdg-open__ using bash and dmenu with a very usable config file.

 ### Various
-- I use brave as a browser, find more in `.config/brave_plugins`; a nice addition to its setup is to set duckduckgo as a new page.
-Then, using `gruvboxytheme` passphrase in duckduckgo settings gives you a decent start page which supports Vimium's Vomnibar.
-- I also use a custome startpage with Brave, check it out [here](https://github.com/BachoSeven/startpage)
+- I use brave browser, you can find info about my config of it at `.config/brave_plugins`.
+To improve its aestethics, I use a gruvbox chrome theme, use duckduckgo with `gruvboxytheme` passphrase (try it!); which makes a decent start page together Vimium's Vomnibar.
+(I now use a custome startpage with Brave, check it out [here](https://github.com/BachoSeven/startpage).)

 ## Screens